RADAR-base/ManagementPortal/README.md

 5. Run ManagementPortal by running `./gradlew bootRun -Pprod` or `./gradlew bootRun -Pdev`.
 Development mode will start an in memory database and ManagementPortal.
 An angular live development server to access the managementportal can be started using the `yarn start` command (see [Development](#development)).
 6. You can log in to the application using `admin:admin`.
 Please don't forgot to change the password of `admin`, if you are using the application on production environment.
+7. The identity server stack can be started in docker by using the docker compose command `docker-compose -f .\src\main\docker\app.yml up -d kratos kratos-selfservice-ui-node kratos-migrate postgresd-kratos mailslurper`

 |                                  | Development     | Production                        |